Randle Highlands: Civic association

 Randle Highlands has an active civic association which meets during the months of March through November on the 4th Thursday of each month at the D.C.
-Dream Center (2826 Q Street, S.E.), however due do the ongoing COVID-19 pandemic the association has paused their meetings until further notice.
+Dream Center (2826 Q Street, S.E.), however due do the COVID-19 pandemic, the association has paused their meetings until further notice.

 Boundaries

 Randle Highlands is bounded by Pennsylvania Avenue SE to the north; Naylor Road, 27th Street, and Texas Avenue to the south; Fort Stanton Park to the southeast; and Minnesota Avenue to the west.